EG-lisy/PlasmoVis/README.md

 ## 2. Install PlasmoVis Dependencies

-Proceede installing PlasmoVis dependencies (i.e. node modules).
+Proceede installing PlasmoVis dependencies (node modules).

 1. From the terminal, set your working directory inside `PlasmoVis/PlasmoVis`.
 Please note that the project subfolder has the same name of the main one.